marijnh/Eloquent-JavaScript/07_robot.md

 {{index "Math.random function", "Math.floor function", [array, "random element"]}}

-Remember that `Math.random()` returns a number between zero and one—but always below one.
+Remember that `Math.random()` returns a number between 0 and 1—but always below 1.
 Multiplying such a number by the length of an array and then applying `Math.floor` to it gives us a random index for the array.

 Since this robot does not need to remember anything, it ignores its second argument (remember that JavaScript functions can be called with extra arguments without ill effects) and omits the `memory` property in its returned object.